Breee/raidquaza/README.md

   an example file is `data/gyms_stops.csv` which contains all pokestops and arenas of the city Freiburg.
 - In the `database` section you can define the database, from which the bot shall pull gyms and pokestops.  (e.g. monocle) The database must have tables  `forts`  and `pokestops`,  both must have columns `name`, `lat`, `lon`

+You must either use csv file or a database.

 ## 4. Starting the bot